 Those resistance bands are primarily used in the peloton classes and are suitable for all levels of fitness.

 Peloton Resistance Bands Alternative

-I like to use powerbands because they have high resistance and can be used for several other exercises that include muscle activation, stretching, mobility, and more.
+I like to use powerbands because they have high resistance and can be used for several other exercises that include muscle activation, also peloton stretch classes, mobility classes, foam rolling classes, and more.

 These bands a very thick, they look like a loop band, but they have much wider straps.
 Here is an example of using the monster band for mobility.